Bookrage001/osc/resources/docs/editing-sessions.md

 Right clicking / long touch on a widget or on a tab will also display a context menu providing useful utilities :

-- `Edit parent`: selects the widget's parent for edition
+- `Edit parent`: select widget's parent for edition
 - `Copy`: copy widget's data
 - `Cut`: copy widget's data and delete selected widget
 - `Paste`: paste copied widget in selected container